TITLE Human Resources Records Technician

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Ensures the accuracy and completeness of information contained in University personnel records and the Human Resource/Payroll database by understanding the nature of the various types of personnel actions and the associated processing implications.
+1. Ensures the accuracy and completeness of information contained in University personnel records and the human resources information system database by understanding the nature of the various types of personnel actions and the associated policy compliance and processing implications.

-2. Reviews all personnel actions (new hires, status changes, supplemental pay, terminations, resignations, retirements, salary adjustments, reappointments, and summer school appointments) for compliance with various laws, regulations, and policies, codes personnel actions so they can be processed correctly, and creates, maintains, and updates records in the Human Resource/Payroll database for all employees (full time and part time faculty, full time and part-time staff, and graduate assistants).
+2. Reviews personnel actions for compliance with various laws, regulations, and policies, codes personnel actions so they can be processed correctly, and creates, maintains, and updates records in the Human Resource/Payroll database.

-3. Creates and maintains personnel files for all employees by reviewing, scanning, and indexing employment documents (applications, resumes, transcripts, I-9s, letters of recommendation) for inclusion in personnel records.
+4. Creates and maintains personnel files for employees by reviewing, scanning, indexing, and entering information from employment documents (applications, resumes, transcripts, I-9s, letters of recommendation, personnel action forms, etc.) for inclusion in personnel records.

-5. Provides information to the Board of Governors regarding all Springfield campus personnel actions by tracking and compiling all personnel actions monthly, correctly classifying and organizing personnel actions, preparing the Human Resource section of the Board resolution, and summarizing the curriculum vitae for new faculty that accompany the Board agenda.
+6. Provides information to the Board of Governors regarding assigned Springfield campus personnel actions by tracking and compiling personnel actions monthly, correctly classifying and organizing personnel actions, and preparing the assigned section of the Human Resources Board resolution.

 8. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-9. Contributes to the success of the Office of Human Resources by providing information about Human Resource policy and procedures, acting as a back-up for other positions as needed, working cooperatively with other departments, and performing all other duties as assigned.
+9. Contributes to the success of the Office of Human Resources by providing information about Human Resource policy and procedures, acting as a back-up for the Senior Human Resources Records Technician as needed, working cooperatively with other departments, and performing all other duties as assigned.

-The Human Resource Records Technician is supervised by the Assistant Director of Human Resources, Compensation and Information Management and provides functional supervision for assigned staff.
+The Human Resource Records Technician is supervised by the Assistant Director of Human Resources, Compensation and Information Management.

 OFFICE OF HUMAN RESOURCES